Huang Haibo (actor)

-Huang Haibo (黄海波; born 25 November 1976) is a Chinese actor of Manchu descent, best known in film for playing Yu Xiaobei in The Dream of A Young Soldier (2001), and has received critical acclaim for his television work, particularly as Jiang Dongzhi in Chasing, Yu Wei in A Beautiful Daughter-in-law Era, Li Da Benshi in Forever Designation and Guo Ran in Let's get married!.
+Huang Haibo (黄海波; born 25 November 1976) is a Chinese actor of Manchu descent, known for his roles in film The Dream of A Young Soldier (2001), and in television series Chasing, A Beautiful Daughter-in-law Era, Forever Designation and Let's Get Married!.
+He was blacklisted in China for a prostitution scandal in 2014.

 Early life and education

 Huang was born into a military family in Jizhou District of Tianjin, on November 25, 1975.
 In 1997 he was accepted to Beijing Film Academy, where he majored in acting.

 Acting career

 Huang Haibo and Gao Yuanyuan, during the filming of Chinese talk show Art Life, on 11 December 2013.
 In this episode, cast and director of popular TV drama We Let Married! were invited.

 Huang's first film role was uncredited appearance in the film Young Prisoners of War (1989).
 In the following year, he appeared in The Meridian of War, directed by Feng Xiaoning.

 In 1992, Huang made his television debut in the historical television series Beiyang Fleet, portraying young Lin Taizeng.
 The series starring Chen Baoguo, Chen Daoming, Ge You and directed by Feng Xiaoning.

 During his junior year, he got a small role in The Years of Intense Emotion (2001), a romance television drama starring Sun Haiying and Lü Liping.

 Huang's breakthrough role came when he played Yu Xiaobei in the 2001 film The Dream of A Young Soldier, which garnered him a Best Newcomer Award at the 9th Beijing College Student Film Festival, an Outstanding New Actor Award at the 8th Huabiao Awards and a Golden Phoenix Award.

 In 2003, he had a cameo appearance in Let Us Remember, a film starring He Bing, Guo Donglin, Xu Fan, Huang Hong, Cai Ming, Li Mingqi, and Li Xiaolu.
 That same year, he also participated in Stormy Sea, opposite Wu Gang, Ning Jing, Li Youbin, and Zhao Youliang.

 Huang portrayed Deng Shaosheng, Deng Xiaoping's uncle, in My Early Days in France (2004).
 At the same year, he played the character Zhu Bajie in the shenmo television series Good Luck Zhu Bajie.

 In 2005, he played a key supporting role in the historical television series Crying without Tears, starring Vincent Chiao and Park Si-yeon.